xzuyn/musubi-tuner/docs/wan.md

 When training Wan2.2 high and low models, you can use `--offload_inactive_dit` to offload the inactive DiT model to the CPU, which can save VRAM (only works when `--blocks_to_swap` is not specified).

+For Wan2.2 models, `--discrete_flow_shift` may need to be adjusted based on I2V and T2V.
+According to the official implementation, the shift values in inference are 12.0 for T2V and 5.0 for I2V.
+The shift values during training do not necessarily have to match those during inference, but they may serve as a useful reference.

 Don't forget to specify `--network_module networks.lora_wan`.

 Other options are mostly the same as `hv_train_network.py`.